Golden Gate Ferry

 Golden Gate Ferry is a different system from San Francisco Bay Ferry, which provides passenger ferry service between San Francisco and counties other than Marin.

 History

-Golden Gate Ferry began service between San Francisco and Sausalito on August 15, 1970 with the M.S.
-Golden Gate.
+Golden Gate Ferry began service between San Francisco and Sausalito on August 15, 1970, with MS Golden Gate.
 Service to Larkspur started in 1976.
 Service to Pacific Bell Park (now Oracle Park) started in 2000.
 Tiburon service began on March 6, 2017, replacing service that had been run by Blue & Gold Fleet and other private operators since 1962.
 Service to Chase Center began in 2019 using an interim terminal located at Pier 48½.
 A permanent Mission Bay terminal is expected to open in 2021 at the foot of 16th Street to replace the nearby interim Chase Center terminal.
 The agency began operating ferries to Angel Island in December 2021.

 Routes

 Golden Gate Ferry operates regular passenger ferry service on four routes: